mmi-sc/dicom-store-scp-for-ahi/_sources/deployment.rst.txt

    - Enter "DICOM Store SCP for AWS HealthImaging" or "StoreSCP" in the search bar
    - Select the corresponding product
+   - Click "View purchase options"

 3. **Subscribe**

-   - Click "Continue to Subscribe"
    - Review and accept terms by clicking "Accept Terms"
    - Wait for subscription processing to complete